fbpx

 Nathan Petrowsky

 Nathan is a first-generation American and son of Holocaust survivors.
 He grew up on a dairy farm in Connecticut and moved to the Bay Area in 1993.
 Nathan is married with two children and one grandchild.
 He was a mortgage banker from 1993-2008, and has served as Vice President of Libitzky Property Companies since 2008.
-Nathan supports the community, education, and Israel, and has served on the Jewish Community Federation of the East Bay’s Executive Committee.
+Nathan supports the community, education, and Israel, and previously served on the Jewish Community Federation of the East Bay’s Executive Committee.

 Headshot of Robin Reiner JCC East Bay Board Member